 Did the woman disclose IPV?
-NO: • Woman did not disclose IPV.
+Woman did not disclose IPV.
+If a woman was asked routine enquiry questions ab IPV, but there is no documentation regarding disclosure, this is a 'NO'.
+Woman did not disclose IPV.
 If a woman was asked routine enquiry questions about IPV, but there is no documentation regarding disclosure, this is a 'NO'.
 YES: • Woman disclosed abuse occurring within the past 12 months.
 If woman disclosed abuse before being asked routine enquiry questions about IPV, it would still be a 'YES'.